IbukunGracey/Image-Classification-for-a-City-Dog-Show/README.md

 ## Description:
 The project was designed based on this case study:

-My city is hosting a citywide dog show and I have volunteered to help the organizing committee with contestant registration.
+A city is hosting a citywide dog show and I have volunteered to help the organizing committee with contestant registration.
 Every participant that registers must submit an image of their dog along with biographical information about their dog.
 The registration system tags the images based upon the biographical information.